Title: Time of Duty

 As soon as they pulled into the parking lot, Rodney had the folder with John’s orders and the emails confirming the information on where they were to be living.
 Including the special orders on what had needed to be done to the house before the newest Sentinel and Guide on the base could move in.
 John had reviewed everything in the folder while they had been at breakfast and he knew they were in the clear.
 The housing authority on the other hand…

 “Sir?
-Sir, you can’t just walk back here!” yelped one of the people sitting on the business side of a desk.
+Sir, you can’t just walk back here!” yelled one of the people sitting on the business side of a desk.

 John trailed behind his Guide as the other man plowed through the resistance like a hot knife through butter.
 It was great.
-Once they got to the supervisors office, he stepped on up and around the yelping person.
+He only stopped when they reached the door leading to their quarry.
 “Excuse me.”

 “But!
 You can’t do that!”